 The operator has the responsibility of being familiar with all operating and safety procedures and following them.

-Although the Ranch series backhoes are easy to use, each operator should review this section to familiarize himself with the detailed safety and operating procedures.
-When preparing this machine for use, follow this procedure:
+Although Wallenstein backhoes are easy to use, each operator should review this section to become familiar with the detailed safety and operating procedures.

 5.1 PREPARE